Ivan the Terrible

 Contemporary sources present disparate accounts of Ivan's complex personality.
-He was described as intelligent and devout, but also prone to paranoia, rage, and episodic outbreaks of mental instability that increased with age.
-In one fit of anger, he murdered his eldest son and heir, Ivan Ivanovich, and he might also have caused the miscarriage of the latter's unborn child.
-This left his younger son, the politically ineffectual Feodor Ivanovich, to inherit the throne, a man whose rule and subsequent childless death led directly to the end of the Rurikid dynasty and the beginning of the Time of Troubles.
+He was described as intelligent and devout, but also prone to paranoia, rage, and episodic outbreaks of mental instability that worsened with age.
+Historians generally believe that in a fit of anger, he murdered his eldest son and heir, Ivan Ivanovich; he might also have caused the miscarriage of the latter's unborn child.
+This left his younger son, the politically ineffectual Feodor Ivanovich, to inherit the throne, a man whose rule and subsequent childless death led to the end of the Rurik dynasty and the beginning of the Time of Troubles.

-Nickname
+Epithet

-The English word terrible is usually used to translate the Russian word grozny (грозный) in Ivan's nickname, but this is a somewhat archaic translation.
-The Russian word grozny reflects the older English usage of terrible as in "inspiring fear or terror; dangerous; powerful" (i.e., similar to modern English terrifying).
+The English word terrible is usually used to translate the Russian word grozny (грозный) in Ivan's epithet, but this is a somewhat archaic translation.
+The Russian word grozny reflects the older English usage of terrible as in "inspiring fear or terror; dangerous; powerful" (i.e., similar to modern English terrifying or formidable).
 It does not convey the more modern connotations of English terrible such as "defective" or "evil".
+According to Edward L. Keenan, Ivan the Terrible's image in popular culture as a tyrant came from politicised Western travel literature of the Renaissance era.
+Anti-Russian propaganda during the Livonian War portrayed Ivan as a sadistic and oriental despot.
 Vladimir Dal defines grozny specifically in archaic usage and as an epithet for tsars: "courageous, magnificent, magisterial and keeping enemies in fear, but people in obedience".
-Other translations have also been suggested by modern scholars, including formidable.
+Other translations have also been suggested by modern scholars, including formidable, as well as awe-inspiring.